Robe business owner will aim to take back Mackillop for the Liberal Party

 The couple now manage Stony Rise Lodge, a luxurious boutique hotel.

-She said she looked forward to advocating for “strong, values-driven” policy if elected next March.
+Ms Rosser said she was glad to have been preselected, and looked forward to advocating for “strong, values-driven” policy if elected next March.

 “We have a real ability to bring back strong representation for our electorate into things that will make a difference for us here, like long-term funding for our regional roads and aged care funding that will support people to stay in their own homes,” she said.